Startups Employees Perks & Incentives, part2: Equity

 How much equity should you give?

-The equity package is depending on several variables, but it is mostly linked to the attractivity of your company, how strategic a position is, how hard a candidate is to attract and and retain.
+The equity package is depending on several variables, but it is mostly linked to the attractivity of your company, how strategic a position is, how hard a candidate is to attract and to retain.

 Basically, if you are very early stage, looking for a CTO, not being able to pay market price and having a call from an exceptionally talented technical person, in a market where there is a shortage of tech talents, you’d better be ready to give a significative stock plan.